zama-ai/concrete/docs/dev/api/concrete.compiler.client_support.md

     client_parameters: ClientParameters,
     keyset_cache: Optional[KeySetCache] = None,
     secret_seed: Optional[int] = None,
-    encryption_seed: Optional[int] = None
+    encryption_seed: Optional[int] = None,
+    initial_lwe_secret_keys: Optional[Dict[int, LweSecretKey]] = None
 ) → KeySet
 ```

 Generate a key set according to the client parameters.

 If the cache is set, and include equivalent keys as specified by the client parameters, the keyset is loaded, otherwise, a new keyset is generated and saved in the cache.
+If keygen is required, it will first initialize the secret keys provided, if any.